andrewmeyerhofer/Project-1/README.md

 </p>
 <p>
-Copied the upload folder to the wwwroot folder and renamed it osTicket.
-Reloaded IIS again.
+I then copied the unzipped upload folder to the wwwroot folder and renamed it osTicket.
+I also reloaded IIS again.
 </p>
 <br />